acegoibniu/Aliens-vs.-Predator-2-Custom-Maps-List/AvP2_Custom_Maps_and_Authors.md

 # Complete Custom Map List with authors' names or aliases

->Note : There are maps where the creator is unknown and unable to be listed
+>Note : There are maps where the creator is unknown and unable to be listed.
+Please let us know if you know the name or alias of the author that created the map or send us any corrections.
->     {UNK}: The mapper is unknown

 ## Deathmatch/Team DM/Hunt/Survivor Levels
 |Map Name|Author(s)|Comment|
 |---------------------------------------|---------------------------------------|---------------------------------------|
 |[DnD] Ally|Want Some Candy||